-- 1. The thirteenth macroalgae ring test exercise was implemented successfully and completed by all participating laboratories with a general agreement of the format.
+- The fourteenth macroalgae ring test exercise was implemented successfully and completed by all participating laboratories with a general agreement of the format.
 All feedback has been reviewed and will be considered for subsequent exercises; such feedback is encouraged to enable the protocols to be refined. - 2.
 The tests are distributed with a spreadsheet of additional species information such as geographic location of species, height found on the shore and habitat preferences.
 This year there was better uniformity in terms of habitat, morphological or textural information being provided.
-A more detailed spreadsheet was provided during the current ring test to include such information for all species in a clear and concise manner and included the following characteristics: - i.
-Specimen number - ii.
-Geographic location from where species was collected - iii.
-Zonation/height at which the species was located - iv.
-Habitat preferences - v.
-Overall texture e.g. gelatinous, cartilaginous, hairy - vi.
-General size of species - vii.
-Host species where relevant - viii.
-Number of photos provided and magnification levels - ix.
+A more detailed spreadsheet was provided during the current ring test to include such information for all species in a clear and concise manner and included the following characteristics:

+- i.
+Specimen number

+- ii.
+Geographic location from where species was collected

+- iii.
+Zonation/height at which the species was located

+- iv.
+Habitat preferences

+- v.
+Overall texture e.g. gelatinous, cartilaginous, hairy

+- vi.
+General size of species

+- vii.
+Host species where relevant

+- viii.
+Number of photos provided and magnification levels

+- ix.
 Any relevant additional information

 It has been evident this year that this additional information provided significant assistance with the identification, aiding with eliminating possible confusions between potential species identifications so will continue to be included in the future.
-There has been a request for seasonal
+It is important that all participants utilise this additional information to assist with correct identifications.